-What is a "PCP" and what does the PCP do for you?
+What is a "PCP," and what does the PCP do for you?

-When you become a member of our plan, you must choose a Primary Care Provider or PCP.
-Your PCP is a physician or nurse practitioner who meets the state requirements and is trained to give you basic medical care.
+When you become a member of our plan, you must choose a PCP.
+Your PCP is a General Practice, Internal Medicine, or Family Practice physician or nurse practitioner who meets the state requirements and is trained to give you basic medical care.

 As we explain below, you will get your routine or basic care from your PCP.
 Your PCP will also coordinate the rest of the covered services you get as a member of our plan.
-For example, in order for you to see a specialist, you usually need to get your PCP's approval first (this is called getting a "referral" to a specialist.)
-When you may need a service that is not covered by our plan, your PCP should submit a "prior authorization" request to obtain this service.
+For example, when you need a service that is not covered by our plan, your PCP should submit a "prior authorization" request to obtain this service.